 Stephen Covey proposes that there is a distinction between Personality and Character, and uses an iceberg analogy to describe them.

 Our personalities are the bit above the water, what we present to the wider world.
 These include what we say and do, how we dress, how we present ourselves and how we interact with others.
-To some extent these personalities are shallow in that they can be a bit of an act that is disconnected from our core selves.
+To some extent these personalities are shallow.
+They can be a bit of an act that is disconnected from our core selves.

-Our character, however, is the bit below the water, our principles, beliefs and motivations.
-Our character comprises traits such as integrity, fidelity, courage, compassion, contribution, responsibility and justice.
+Our character, however, is the bit below the water.
+This is the part of us made up of our principles, beliefs and motivations.
+It comprises traits such as integrity, fidelity, courage, compassion, contribution, responsibility and justice.
 Our personal values are reflections of our true beliefs and very much shape our characters.

 There is some place for improving your personality in the world of work.
 This can be achieve through things like managing the world’s perception of you.